bids-standard/bids-website/docs/getting_started/tutorials/conversion/pet.md

 ![screenshot of unconverted sub-01_ses-testscan_recording-Manual_blood.tsv](https://i.imgur.com/VdFqh6H.png)

-Whoops, these numbers aren't in SI units, so we quickly convert time from minutes to seconds and Microcurie to Becquerel to conform to the spec.
+Whoops, these numbers aren't in SI units, so we quickly convert time from minutes to seconds and Microcurie to Becquerel to conform to the specification.

 !!! note